Safe Adaptive-Sampling Control via Robust M-Step Hold Model Predictive Control: Robust M -Step Hold MPC Design

 Note that Thm.~\ref{thm:nest} does not necessarily apply if $\mathcal{X}_N$ in~\eqref{eqn:croc_min_K} is a maximal robust $M$-step hold \textit{positive} invariant set (Def.~\ref{def:msh_pos_inv}).
 In this case, verifying $x_t\in\hat{\set{X}}_0$ is always necessary when switching control frequency, even if the hold duration is being adapted to a factor of $M$.

 For both control invariant and positive invariant terminal sets, switching to an $\hat{M}>M$ requires first verifying that $x_t\in\hat{\set{X}}_0$.
 This is intuitive, as larger $M$-step holds must be robust to more open-loop uncertainty propagation and this may not always be feasible at the current state.
 If $x_t\notin\hat{\set{X}}_0$, the system must be steered into $\hat{\set{X}}_0$ before the switch can safely occur.

-Any required pre-switch steering may be performed by adjusting the gains or tracking reference in~\eqref{eqn:croc_min}.
-Future work will formalize strategies for such steering, as well as the online selection of $M$ from computational demand and uncertainty measurements.
+Any required pre-switch steering may be performed by adjusting the gains or reference in~\eqref{eqn:croc_min}.